Israeli Air Force Flight Academy: Pilot Selection

 The selection process for IAF pilots can be traced to Ezer Weizman.
-His reasoning for a focus on air capability was that the capability of the ground forces would be undermined if they could be attacked at will from the air.
-As a result, only those thought to possess the innate ability to succeed as Israeli pilots are even invited to begin the training process, and only the most qualified succeed in completing what is seen by many as the world's most demanding military selection course.
+He emphasized the importance of air capability, arguing that ground forces could be severely compromised if they were vulnerable to attacks from above.
+Consequently, only individuals deemed to have the natural aptitude to excel as Israeli pilots are invited to start the training process.
+Among those, only the most qualified manage to complete what many consider the world's most challenging military selection course.

 Consequently, potential Israeli pilots are identified prior to reporting for national service at age 18, based on factors such as high grades in school and top scores on standardized tests, excellent physical condition and high technical aptitude.
+All recruits must also have a Medical profile of 97.
 Those who meet these and other criteria are invited to participate in a five-day gibush (cohesion), a selection phase involving physical, mental, and sociometric challenges.
 Recruits are screened not only for their ability to perform the tasks assigned, but for their attitude in performing them—such as how they take hardships and unexpected difficulties, how well they work in groups and how they approach problem solving and disaster management situations.
-As many as 50% percent of those who commence the gibush will be dropped from further consideration at its conclusion.
+As many as 50% of those who commence the gibush will be dropped from further consideration at its conclusion.

-Those who pass the gibush embark on a three-year journey to earn their wings, which includes extensive flight training, infantry training, an officer's course, and studies towards an academic degree (a B.A. or BSc).
+Those who pass the gibush embark on a three-year journey to earn their wings, which includes extensive flight training, infantry training, an officer's course, and studies towards a bachelor's degree.
 The prospective pilots are evaluated constantly, and the vast majority of those who begin flight training do not make it through the full program.
 Those dropped from the course will either remain in the air force in a non-flying capacity, or transfer to an army unit.
 (This depends to a large degree on the stage at which they leave the course.)

 While in flying school, future pilots are sorted and assigned to train on different types of aircraft.
 Relatively few become fighter pilots (considered by many to be the most desirable assignment), while the remainder learn to fly helicopters, transport aircraft, or train as navigators.

 After a landmark 1994 High Court appeal by a Jewish immigrant from South Africa, Alice Miller, the Air Force was instructed to open its flight school to women.
 Miller passed her entrance exams, yet failed the medical tests and thus did not qualify.
 The first female fighter pilot, Roni Zuckerman, received her wings in 2001, although a female navigator had already graduated in 1998.

 While Israeli Arabs may volunteer to serve in the IDF, it is unclear whether they can seek air force training.
 In 2006, an Israeli Arab applied for the pilot program, but was not accepted.
 In 2009 the first Israeli Druze finished the course and received his wings.
 In early 2018, it was announced that a Bedouin candidate had been accepted into the pilot course.